 Lemon balm responds to general all-purpose fertilizer.
 Feed it in the spring to encourage new growth and again after harvest to encourage additional leaf growth.
 Over-fertilization causes excessive growth and poor flavor development.

-Weed control is very important because the presence of weeds in the dried product will reduce the quality of the herb.
+Weed control is very important because the presence of unwanted herbs in the dried product will reduce the quality of the yield.
 Lemon balm does spread rapidly and can become invasive.
 Growing plants in containers can help control this problem.

 One of the advantages of growing lemon balm is that, because of its high natural oil concentration, this herb is generally free from insects or diseases.
-However, powdery mildew and root rots can arise from over-watering.
-Occasionally, aphid and mite infestation may also affect lemon balm growing.
+However, powdery mildew and root rot can arise from over-watering.
+Occasionally, aphids and mites may also affect lemon balm growing.

 Because it is a perennial, harvesting lemon balm is possible all year around in temperate climates, and from spring to fall in colder zones.
 This job is typically done by hand, and frequent harvest will keep lemon balm bushy and compact.